privacyguides/privacyguides.org/docs/basics/common-misconceptions.md

 These myths stem from a number of prejudices, but whether the source code is available and how software is licensed does not inherently affect its security in any way. ==Open-source software has the *potential* to be more secure than proprietary software, but there is absolutely no guarantee this is the case.== When you evaluate software, you should look at the reputation and security of each tool on an individual basis.

 Open-source software *can* be audited by third-parties, and is often more transparent about potential vulnerabilities than proprietary counterparts.
 It also allows you to review the code and disable any suspicious functionality you find yourself.
 However, *unless you do so*, there is no guarantee that code has ever been evaluated, especially with smaller software projects.
-The open development process has also sometimes been exploited to introduce new vulnerabilities into even large projects.[^1]
+The open development process has also sometimes been exploited to introduce new vulnerabilities known as <span class="pg-viridian">:material-package-variant-closed-remove: Supply Chain Attacks</span>, which are discussed further in our [Common Threats](common-threats.md) page.[^1]

 On the flip side, proprietary software is less transparent, but that doesn't imply that it's not secure.
 Major proprietary software projects can be audited internally and by third-party agencies, and independent security researchers can still find vulnerabilities with techniques like reverse engineering.